Geography of Bangladesh: Climate

-Bangladesh has a tropical monsoon climate characterized by wide seasonal variations in rainfall, high temperatures, and high humidity.
-Regional climatic differences in this flat country are minor, though some variations can be seen between the weather pattern of the Northern and southern region, as the piedmontal plains of the northern region has a Monsoon influenced Humid subtropical climate.
-According to Bangladesh Meteorological Department, there are six seasons in Bangladesh depending on the temperature, rainfall and direction of wind- mild and cool Winter from December to February, hot and sunny Summer or pre Monsoon season from March to May, somewhat cooler and very wet Monsoon season from June to September and plesent, shorter and cooler Autumn or post monsoon season in October–November.
+Bangladesh is divided between a monsoon-influenced humid subtropical climate in the northern half (north of Dhaka), and a tropical monsoon climate in the southern half which is characterized by wide seasonal variations in rainfall, high temperatures, and high humidity.
+Regional climatic differences in this flat country are minor, though some variations can be seen between the weather patterns of the northern and southern regions, as the piedmontal plains of the former have a humid subtropical climate.
+According to Bangladesh Meteorological Department, there are six seasons in Bangladesh depending on the temperature, rainfall and direction of wind: mild and cool winter from December to February, hot and sunny summer or pre-monsoon season from March to May, somewhat cooler and very wet monsoon season from June to September and pleasant, shorter and cooler autumn or post-monsoon season in October–November.
 In general, maximum summer temperatures range between 38 and 41 C. April is the hottest month in most parts of the country.
 January is the coolest month, when the average temperature for most of the country is 16–20 C during the day and around 10 °C at night.

 Winds are mostly from the north and northwest in the winter, blowing gently at 1 to 3 km/h in northern and central areas and 3 to 6 km/h near the coast.
 From March to May, violent thunderstorms, called northwesters by local English speakers, produce winds of up to 60 km/h.
 During the intense storms of the early summer and late monsoon season, southerly winds of more than 160 km/h cause waves to crest as high as 6 m in the Bay of Bengal, which brings disastrous flooding to coastal areas.

-Heavy rainfall is characteristic of Bangladesh causing it to flood every year.
+Heavy rainfall is characteristic of Bangladesh, causing it to flood every year.
 Except for the relatively dry western region of Rajshahi, where the annual rainfall is about 1600 mm, most parts of the country receive at least 2300 mm of rainfall per year.
 Because of its location just south of the foothills of the Himalayas, where monsoon winds turn west and northwest, the region of Sylhet in northeastern Bangladesh receives the greatest average precipitation.
 From 1977 to 1986, annual rainfall in that region ranged between 3280 and 4780 mm per year.
 Average daily humidity ranged from March lows of between 55 and 81% to July highs of between 94 and 100%, based on readings taken at selected stations nationwide in 1986.